 Making Medical Decisions Work for You

-It is important to recognize that you have an important voice in your healthcare decision-making process.
-While it is important to be involved in all aspects of your healthcare to the level you are comfortable, shared decision making valuable in situations where there is more than one medical option available.1
+While you may not feel like an expert, you are an expert on yourself!
+It is important to recognize that you have a voice in the decision-making process.
+While it is important to be involved in all aspects of your healthcare to the level you are comfortable, shared decision-making is most appropriate in situations in which there is more than 1 medical option available.1

 What questions should be asked?